Relief to Voda-Idea: Cabinet approves moratorium on payment of levies, other reforms | Business

 Among procedural reforms, shifting from prepaid to post-paid connections and vice-versa will not require fresh KYC.

-Briefing reporters on the decisions taken by the Union Cabinet headed by Prime Minister Narendra Modi, Telecom Minister Ashwini Vaishnaw said nine structural reforms for the telecom sector have been approved that are aimed at fostering healthy competition in the sector to provide choice to customers and pave the way for the entry of new players.
+Briefing reporters on the decisions taken by the Union Cabinet headed by Prime Minister Narendra Modi, Vaishnaw said nine structural reforms for the telecom sector have been approved that are aimed at fostering healthy competition in the sector to provide a choice to customers and pave the way for the entry of new players.

 The government excluded non-telecom revenues from the definition of Adjusted Gross Revenue (AGR) prospectively.
 Telecom companies have to pay a pre-fixed percentage of AGR to the government as statutory levies but this will apply prospectively.